megurte/WhichMount/README.md

 A Final Fantasy XIV Dalamud plugin that shows information about other players' mounts and their acquisition methods via the target's context menu button.

 To install the plugin, use official [FFXIV QuickLauncher](https://github.com/goatcorp/FFXIVQuickLauncher) and download it from the `All Plugins` section.
+In that case,  [releases](https://github.com/megurte/WhichMount/releases) doesn't support latest version of the plugin.
+Checkout [dalamud plagins](https://github.com/goatcorp/DalamudPluginsD17/blob/main/stable/WhichMount/manifest.toml) for the latest one.

 ## Configuration
 The plugin has a configuration that is controlled by the Dalamud QL XIV environment.